-Dr. Wei Zhou - Assistant Professor of Business
+Dr. Wei Zhou - Associate Professor of Business

 Dr. Wei Zhou, a recipient of numerous academic awards, is an Assistant Professor of Business teaching Accounting and Economics courses.
 Dr. Z, as she is affectionately called by her students, earned a PhD (2011) and a MS (2005) in Food and Resource Economics from the University of Florida in Gainesville, FL.
 Dr. Z also has a MS (2007) in Finance from the University of Florida as well as two degrees from China Agricultural University, a BS (2000) in Agri-Economics and Management and a BS (1998) in Applied Physics.

 Dr. Zhou teaches Agricultural Economics, Agricultural Marketing, Principles of Macroeconomics and Microeconomics, Farm Management and Personal Finance.
 She teaches two survey courses, Survey of Finance and Survey of Economics.

 Research & Presentations:

 Dr. Zhou concentrates her research in applied economics with a focus on agricultural topics.
 She presented her research on "Demand for Watermelon and Application of AIDS Model" at the Annual Graduate Research Symposium (2008).
 Her most recent presentation, "Bridging the Gap: An Analysis of the international students' program on Oklahoma" was at the Annual MBAA International in Chicago (2013).
 Another presentation at Chicago, "Why do we need to invest in art and music?
 A case study in northwestern Oklahoma region" reflects her interest beyond economics.
 During graduate studies at the University of Florida, Dr. Zhou was appointed a Graduate Research Assistant for three professors with research assignments involving pricing and hedging risks, demand metrics, opportunity exploits, and marketing activities affecting consumer demand.